-In Trentino, sustainability and protection of the environment have long been keystones of the local culture: when the quality of the land is of vital importance, this sense of responsibility becomes even more essential.
+In Trentino, sustainability and protection of the environment have long been keystones of the local culture.
+When the quality of the land is of vital importance, this sense of responsibility is even more essential.

-For more than two decades Cavit has adhered to the “Protocol for the production of high-quality wines in Trentino”, marking its commitment to fully-sustainable agriculture.
+For more than two decades Cavit has adhered to the “Protocol for the production of high-quality grape vines in Trentino”¹, marking its commitment to fully sustainable agriculture.

 Cavit has obtained numerous certifications, all renewed regularly: